serybva/Gulpfile.js/README.md

 ## Installation ##
 First you need to have [NodeJS](https://nodejs.org/en/download/) installed.
-Then download the package.json file of this repository and put it at the root of your project or merge it with your own.
+Then clone this repository and put it's files at the root of your project or merge it with your own.

 After that open a terminal inside your project root folder and :